Research Program

 - Research dissemination

-Between July 2019 – June 2023, the Research Program supported projects which engaged over 145 clinics, enrolled more than 3,246 direct participants in clinical trials, and reached 67,300 people including all the trials and practice-based research studies.
-The majority of projects in the Research Program prioritize reaching clinics and patients in rural and frontier communities.
+Between July 2019 – June 2023, the Research Program supported projects which engaged more than 145 clinics, enrolled more than 3,246 direct participants in clinical trials, and reached 67,300 people including all the trials and practice-based research studies.
+The majority of projects in the Research Program prioritize reaching clinics and patients in rural and remote communities.
 ORPRN has done practice-based research since its inception—now we have about 25 currently running projects under the Research Program.

 Our close collaboration with health care partners means our research addresses real-world issues in areas such as vaccinations, cancer screening, substance use disorder, diabetes care, heart disease, and tobacco cessation.
 Here are some important questions posed by a few of our current projects: